hellocodeco/old-exist-api-docs/source/index.md

 **This section only applies for OAuth2 clients.**

-Only one client service can have ownership of any user attribute at any given time.
+Only one service may have ownership of any user attribute at any given time.
 Services must acquire ownership of an attribute to be able to write data for this attribute, and can release ownership if needed, for example if the user closes their account with this service or chooses to turn off certain attributes.

 ## Acquire attributes